ntoll/ntoll.github.io/article/scottish-island/index.md

 It's a special place for all of us (which makes it all the more special, because it is a shared specialness private to our family).

-Here we are on the island last week, along with our long suffering and ever patient dog, Burt.
+Here we are on the island last week, along with our long suffering, faithful and ever patient dog, Burt.

 <figure>
 <img src="/images/island_family.jpg" alt="Me and my family on the island" title="Me and my family on the island"/>